lumeland/lume.land/plugins/not_found.md

 ## Description

 This middleware shows a not-found page on 404 errors.
-Optionally it can create a directoryIndex for folders.
+Optionally, it can create a `directoryIndex` for folders.

 ## Installation

-This middeware must be used with the
+This middleware must be used with
 [Lume's HTTP Server](../docs/core/server.md).
 To use it in production, you need a host running a Deno server, like [Deno Deploy](https://deno.com/deploy).